scaleway/serverless-gateway/README.md

 You can then follow the next steps from the root of the project to deploy the gateway as a serverless container in your Scaleway account using our public [Serverless Gateway image](link-to-public-gw-image).

-### Create a namespace for your container
+### Create a namespace
-You can use:
+You can deploy your serverless gateway using a serverless container.
+Create a namespace for your container using:
 ```
 make create-namespace
 ```